Nishanc07/strapi/README.md

 docker buildx build --platform linux/amd64 -t nishanc7/strapi-app:latest . --push
 ```

-s2.
+S2.
 Add terraform files and user data in the section under instance resources

-s3.Deploy using terraform (Terraform apply)
+S3.
+Deploy using terraform (Terraform apply)

 You will be able to assess the application on
 http://<ec2-public-ip>:1337